Julius Platzmann: Legacy

 Charles Jacques Édouard Morren named the species Vriesea platzmannii in Platzmann's honor.

-Platzmann was elected as a member to the American Philosophical Society in 1886.
+Platzmann was elected as a member to the American Philosophical Society in 1886, and awarded a medal from the Société américaine de France in 1875.

 Unsold stocks of Platzmann’s facsimiles (they had sold poorly) were purchased en masse from Teubner and subsequently sold by Otto Harrassowitz.

-Platzmann’s personal library was auctioned off by Otto Weigel in 1903.
+Platzmann’s personal library was auctioned off by Oswald Weigel in 1903.

-Weigel enumerates three awards (Weigel 1903:II-III) received by Platzmann, among "many more":
+Weigel enumerates three awards received by Platzmann, among "many more":